Frequently Asked Questions.

 Who is Agreement Works?

-Agreement Works is a small Australian business dedicated to helping parents, caregivers, educators, schools, and—most importantly—children understand and practice consent in everyday life.
+Agreement Works is a small Australian social enterprise dedicated to helping parents, caregivers, educators, schools, and—most importantly—children understand and practice consent in everyday life.

 Why is learning about consent so important?